Reviews/Music

 Will Yeoman

-Will Yeoman was literary editor at The West Australian before moving into arts and travel, and is now CEO of Writing WA, as well as artistic director of York Festival.
-Previously he was artistic director of New Norcia Writers Festival and Perth Festival Writers Week.
-He is a regular music critic for Limelight and Gramophone magazines and a keen classical guitarist who enjoys collaborating on spoken word and music performances.
-He favours the flying fox.
+Will Yeoman was literary editor at The West Australian before moving into arts and travel.
+A former CEO of Writing WA and artistic director of York Festival, he was previously artistic director of New Norcia Writers Festival and Perth Festival Writers Week.
+As well as continuing to contribute to The West's travel pages, he is a regular music critic for Limelight and Gramophone magazines.

 Past Articles